 Morning is beginning as the sun is rising in the east.
 Sitting quietly watching it happen and listening to the talk of the birds, the breeze, looking at the dew drops on the individual blades of grass.
 Breathing in through your nose for a slow count of 2 and out through your pursed mouth for a count of 5.
 Being one with nature.
 Feeling the crispness of the air on your tongue or in your nose, noticing the pine scents of the great white pine above you or the mudflat scents of a low tide, seeing the spider starting to spin a web, touching the wet dewed grass and feeling the warmth or cold of it.
 All of this is mindfulness.
 All of this is healing.

 Kripalu trained Mindful Outdoor Guide and Master Maine Guide, Alice, will safely lead you into a section of the outdoors that will allow you and other participants to awaken your senses while moving gently.
 This is not a hike but a short amble with time spent to notice self and the outdoor world.
 It is not aerobic exercise.
 It is relaxed and gental.These Mindful Outdoor Experiences can be done rain or shine; morning, noon, evening or night; summer, fall, winter or spring; by young at heart and young or old of age.
-Attending and participating in an Mindful Outdoor Experience can be done if you can walk, use a walker, a wheelchair, or are otherwise challenged physically.
+Attending and participating in an Mindful Outdoor Experience or Forest Bathing session can be done if you can walk, use a walker, a wheelchair, or are otherwise challenged physically.

 Most often during the 90 minute session, there will be a welcome, some gentle movements to warm up our body, guided breathing, a sense awakening walk to where we will be spending some time noticing what is around us, a short activity to strengthen our bond with the More than Human world, a time to share our thoughts with others and a closing tea ceremony.
-When done in a series of three, each session will be different but flow similiarly.
+When done in a series, each session will be different but flow similiarly.

 We might have a small fire or even a flint and steel birthed fire to focus or gaze upon.
 We might make a mandala or a fairy house or journal or write a group haiku.
 The possibilities of special activities are endless.
 Bring something to sit upon such as a small folding lightweight chair or stool, some water, and your enthusiasm.
 Wear clothing appropriate to the weather conditions and for sitting.
 Mats will be available for anyone that would prefer to sit upon the ground.